aws-samples/lucky-money-ar-workshop/content/4.AddARFeature/Deployment.md

   * **Type**: `200(Rewrite)`
 ![](/images/addAR/amplify_rewrites.png)

 The deployment will take a few minutes to complete.
-You can find the link under **Domain**.
+You can find the amplify domain link under **Domain**.
 ![](/images/addAR/amplify_link.png)

 ## Troubleshooting